 After logging on to the site, click the "Upload File" link next to your submission title to begin and then select "Submit File and Print."
 If you have already uploaded your file for online viewing you will click the link called "Print this Poster" under the action column to begin the purchase process.

-If you choose to have your poster shipped directly to the conference, printed posters can be picked up at the McCormick Place between 6 a.m. – 5 p.m. on Friday and 6:30 a.m. – 5 p.m.
-Saturday through Sunday and 6:30 a.m. – Noon on Monday.
+If you choose to have your poster shipped directly to the conference, printed posters are available for pick-up at the Walter E. Washington Convention Center between 6 a.m. – 5 p.m. on Friday and 6:30 a.m. – 5 p.m.
+Saturday through Sunday, and 6:30 a.m. – Noon on Monday.

 After logging on to the site, click the "Upload File" link next to your submission title to being and then selected "Submit File and Return Home."